Newcastle Libraries: History

-The Newcastle Library informally began in 1945 after Roland Pope left in his will a collection of paintings and rare books to the City of Newcastle, with the wish that they be used to start a public library and art gallery.
+In 1944, Newcastle became on of the first councils to adopt the Library Act 1939.
+The Newcastle Library informally began the next year in 1945 after Roland Pope left in his will a collection of paintings and rare books to the City of Newcastle, with the wish that they be used to start a public library and art gallery.

 The Newcastle City Library officially opened in the Cultural Centre on 21 October 1957.
 The library initially functioned solely as a reference library, the collection built out primarily of donations, such as those by C. Barrington Darley, a donation of the entirety of the Women's Club's children's library, and eventually the property of the School of Arts when it closed in 1964.

 Collections

 Newcastle Libraries have a collaborative collection with Dungog Libraries and Port Stephens Libraries at Raymond Terrace, Tomaree (Salamander Bay), and the Port Stephens mobile library.
 They are united as Newcastle Region Libraries and share their collections.
 Newcastle also provides technical and IT support, as some Port Stephens libraries are very small with only one staff member.